AhmedMohamedAbdelaty/ATC_01067658105/README.md

      -d ebs-app
    ```

-4. Display logs from the application container:
+6. Display logs from the application container:
    ```bash
    docker logs -f event-booking-app
    ```

-5. Access the application at `http://localhost:8080`
+7. Access the application at `http://localhost:8080`

+## If you prefer to run the app without Docker
+- For backend setup and configuration, see [Backend README](backend/README.md)
+- For frontend setup and information, see [Frontend README](frontend/README.md)
+- For API documentation, access `/swagger-ui/index.html` when the backend is running

 ## Admin Access